ebgaaron/diplib/doc/src/viewer.md

     dip::viewer::Draw();
 ```

 periodically.
-Make sure to call `dip::viewer::Spin( )` when you're done to
+Make sure to call \ref dip::viewer::Spin when you're done to
 ensure a clean exit.

 See `examples/cpp/viewer.cpp` for a usage example of the full interface.